 As the re-designer of the Mall in Washington D.C. in concert with the building of the Smithsonian Institute, and the landscape architect for the White House, Downing became something of a minor celebrity, and his books were very influential.
 Country Houses went well beyond being just a plan or pattern book, detailing the processes involved in building a house, including such arcana as how to make paint and stain from local materials, how to design effective ventilation, and how to build a fireplace that draws well.
 The book is very interesting reading, even today.

-Downing's influence extended far past his lifetime.
+Downing's influence survived his lifetime.
 His student and partner, Calvert Vaux with junior partner Frederick Law Olmsted designed or redesigned many of the major public parks in America, including Central Park and Prospect Park in New York, and the nation's first state park, Niagara Reservation, in Niagara Falls, and the nation's first municipal park, Elm Park, in Worcester, Mass.
 Downing and Olmsted are generally considered the founders of American landscape architecture.

 Downing was not a fan of elaborate applied ornamentation.
 His view was that houses should fit into their natural setting.
 Nature provided all the decoration needed for a properly sited and landscaped house.
 Any other decoration was just an unnecessary distraction.
 His viewpoint largely prevailed.